jindrapetrik/javactivex/README.md

 Library Usage
 ======================
 1. Get the GUID of ActiveX component you want to use.
-Guid is the string in format"`{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}`"
+Guid is the string in format<br />"`{xxxxxxxx-xxxx-xxxx-xxxx-xxxxxxxxxxxx}`"
 2. Run `com.jpexs.javactivex.generateJavaDefinition(GUID)`, it generates whole class
 3. Place the class in appropriate directory and change its package
 4. Use the class as standard AWT component - it extends java.awt.Panel